-Harborside Inc. ("Harborside" or the "Company"), through its affiliated entities, owns and operates three retail dispensaries in California, two retail dispensaries in Oregon (the "Terpene Station Dispensaries") and a cultivation facility in Salinas, California (the "Farm").
+Harborside Inc. ("Harborside" or the "Company"), through its affiliated entities, owns and operates three retail dispensaries in California, one retail dispensary in Oregon (the "Terpene Station Dispensary") and a cultivation facility in Salinas, California (the "Farm").
+On April 30, 2020, Harborside discontinued the operations of its retail dispensary in Portland, Oregon due to the results of a strategic review of the Company's operations and a decision to focus on its highest return-on-investment assets, specifically those with potential for revenue growth and profitability within the next 12 months.
 In addition, the Company operates a dispensary in Desert Hot Springs, California under a management services agreement.
 The Company is focused on building and maintaining its position as one of California's premier vertically integrated cannabis companies.